How to Choose the Right Car Insurance Policy for Your Needs

 Car insurance policies are made up of different types of coverage.
 Here’s a breakdown of the most common ones:

-- Medical Payments or Personal Injury Protection (PIP): Covers medical expenses for you and your passengers, regardless of fault.
+• Medical Payments or Personal Injury Protection (PIP): Covers medical expenses for you and your passengers, including serious injuries such as a spinal injury, regardless of fault.

 Understanding these options helps you tailor your policy to your personal needs.